Samuel Tenka

 SUFFRAGE --- The right of citizens of the United States, who are eighteen years of age or older, to vote shall not be denied or abridged by the United States or by any State on account of race, color, or previous condition of servitude, or of sex, or of failure to pay any poll tax or other tax, or of age.
 The Congress shall have power to enforce this paragraph by law.

-NOBILITY --- No title of nobility shall be granted by the United States or by any State; nor shall any person holding any Office of profit or trust under them, without the consent of the Congress, accept of any present, emolument, office, or title, of any kind whatever, from any Foreign State.
+NOBILITY --- No title of nobility shall be granted by the United States or by any State; nor shall any person holding any office of profit or trust under them, without the consent of the Congress, accept of any present, emolument, office, or title, of any kind whatever, from any Foreign State.

 Aspects of Trial